1. Overview

 In this case, all Foo instances are evicted from the L2 cache, while the other cached content remains unchanged.

-However, when it comes to native SQL DML statements, Hibernate can’t guess what’s being updated, so it invalidates the entire second level cache:
+However, when it comes to native SQL DML statements, Hibernate can’t guess what’s being updated, so it invalidates all regions of the second-level cache, regardless of the relationships between the entity been updated and the others:

 Query nativeQuery = entityManager.createNativeQuery("update FOO set ... where ...");